bzhanglab/funmap/README.md

 ### Data quality check

-Before running the experiment, user can check the quality of the input data using the following command
+Before running the experiment, user can check the quality of the input data using the following command in the project directory

 ```sh
 funmap qc -c test_config.yml